amazonlinux/amazon-ec2-utils/README.md

-## My Project
+## amazon-ec2-utils

-TODO: Fill this README out!
+amazon-ec2-utils contains a set of utilities and settings for Linux deployments in EC2.

-Be sure to:
+It includes:

-* Change the title in this README
+* ec2-metadata - Use to retrieve EC2 instance metadata from within a running EC2 instance
-* Edit your repository description on GitHub
+* ebsnvme-id - Read EBS device information and provide information about the volume.
-* Write in your license below and create a LICENSE file
+* Various udev rules to ensure consistent device naming

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This package is licensed under the MIT License.